 Back in the day

 “Years ago, Daddy would plow the peanuts out and let them dry a little before we went up and down the rows using a pitchfork to gather them in small piles.
-Then four of us, two working on either side, would fork the small piles onto the trailer that Daddy pulled with the tractor.
+Then four of us, two working on either side of the rows, would fork the small piles onto the trailer that Daddy pulled with the tractor.

-“The next step was to thresh the peanuts.
+“The next step was to thresh the peanuts to separate the peanuts from the straw.
 The peanuts filled burlap sacks and the straw went into a pile to be baled.”

 “If a stray rain shower came through we had to move fast to move them back inside because we didn’t want to get them wet.”